cluesurf/make.tree/readme.md

 ## Overview

-The `make.tree` project aims to be an advanced compiler for TreeCode, as part of the NoteTree ecosystem.
+The `make.tree` project aims to be an advanced compiler for TreeCode, as part of the TextTree ecosystem.
 It will just be a library which takes as input paths to files and outputs compiled data structures.
 It builds a typechecked mesh representation, linked back to source code through TreeCode.